Develop a detailed knowledge of the fast developing and niche field of Maritime Law.

 At Essex we specialise in commercial law, public law, and human rights law.
-We are top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014) and we are ranked among the top 200 departments in the QS World University Rankings (2019).
+We are top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014) and we are ranked 51st for Law in the THE World University Rankings 2021

 You’ll be taught by international experts in the field, teaching specialised modules which will develop your skills in research, litigation and negotiating.
 Our internationally diverse community of staff and students gives us a breadth of cross-cultural perspectives and insights into law and justice around the world.

 Maritime Law opens a wealth of employment opportunities, you can aspire to careers ranging from shipping to maritime management.

 We also work with the university’s Employability and Careers Centre to help you find out about further work experience, internships, placements, and voluntary opportunities.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.

 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select your country page where you'll find this information.